-The University shall assist students in gaining access to resources needed for completion of their diploma, degree, or course of instruction.
+The University shall assist students in gaining access to resources needed for completion of their course of instruction.
 This includes books, supplies, and relevant materials needed to meet program requirements.
 An Academic Counselor will be available to assist students in their academic endeavors.

 STUDENT RIGHTS AND RESPONSIBILITIES

 Students will be responsible for upholding the Code of Student Responsibility.
 This code acknowledges the type of education the University offers which attracts students with a strong sense of individuality, motivation and maturity.
 Thus, the code endeavors to provide respect and understanding for individuals, various points of view and experiences which embody the philosophy of the learning process provided by the University.
 Students are expected to observe this code along with the faculty, staff and fellow students.
 The student is responsible to uphold her/his contracts and agreements.
 The Code of Student Responsibility is contained within the Student Handbook.
 At the time of enrollment into a degree program, the student is provided a Student Handbook.

 Students shall receive a Student Handbook describing how students or other parties may register a complaint or grievance, how the University will investigate the complaint, and how the University will attempt to resolve the complaint.

 Dismissal from a course of study for reasons such as: academic insufficiency, failure to meet time requirements or non-contact with the University, misrepresentation of information, breaking the Code of Student Responsibility, or any other violation, will be subject to review by the Academic Director.
 Final appeals of disciplinary actions will be submitted to the Student Affairs Committee.

 The Tuition & Fees Sheet is found on the website, under the “Admissions Section.”